Madame Web

 Madame Web (Cassandra Webb) is a character appearing in American comic books published by Marvel Comics.
 She first appeared in The Amazing Spider-Man No. 210, published November 1980, and was created by writer Dennis O'Neil and artist John Romita Jr. She is usually depicted as a supporting character in the Spider-Man comic book series, where she appears as an elderly woman with myasthenia gravis, connected to a life support system resembling a spiderweb.

 Madame Web is a clairvoyant and precognitive mutant who first appears to help Spider-Man find a kidnapping victim.
 She is one of the mutants who did not lose their powers during the "Decimation" storyline.
 In "Grim Hunt", she is attacked by Ana Kravinoff and her mother Sasha, who kills her, but before she dies she is able to pass her powers of precognition as well as her blindness on to Julia Carpenter, who becomes the next Madame Web.
 Webb is subsequently resurrected by Ben Reilly before succumbing to the Carrion Virus.
 Webb is the grandmother of the fourth Spider-Woman, Charlotte Witter.

 Madame Web has appeared in or served as inspiration for several Spider-Man related media.
-Dakota Johnson portrayed Cassie Webb in the eponymous 2024 film.
+Dakota Johnson portrayed Cassandra "Cassie" Webb in the eponymous 2024 film.